Read more about 11 The Apostles

 Located on the west coast of Arran in the National Scenic Area of North Arran, this is a much photographed and iconic island landmark offering stunning sea and mountain views, walks and wildlife.
 The cottage is ideal for walkers, golfers and wildlife enthusiasts, or for those who simply wish to relax in front of the wood burner and nod off to the sound of the sea.
 It provides a wonderful base from which to explore both the spectacular coastal and mountainous location in the immediate area together with the rest of Arran.
 Lochranza with the Arran Distillery, golf course, places to eat and drink and the Claonaig ferry to hop across to the Kintyre Peninsula is just 2 miles away.
 When you return to the cottage, a handy utility room makes the perfect space for storing outdoor gear.
-Shop and pub 3 miles, hotel serving food and bar 200 yards.
+Shop 3 miles, pub and restaurant 1½ miles.

 Nearest railway station